thermohub/thermofun/README.md

 }
 ```

-* Using the database client and retrieving a ThermoDataSet from the remote database
+* Using the database client and retrieving a ThermoDataSet from the remote database.
+This example uses the [`thermohubclient`](https://github.com/thermohub/thermohubclient)

 ```
 #!c++
 int main()
 {
-    // Set the file path to the database connection and preferences file (provided in the Resources/ folder) setDatabaseConnectionFilePath("fun-hubclient-config.json");

     // Initialize a database client object
     ThermoFun::DatabaseClient dbc;

-    // Retrieve list of records given a ThermoDataSet symbol auto records = dbc.recordsFromThermoDataSet("psinagra07");

-    // Create a ThermoFun database using the records list ThermoFun::Database db = databaseFromRecordList(dbc, records);
+    // Create a ThermoFun database using the records list ThermoFun::Database db(dbc.getDatabase('aq17'));

     // Initialize an batch object using the database ThermoFun::Batch batch (db);

     // Optional set calculation and output preferences ThermoFun::OutputSettings op;